Maharashtra Zilla Parishad, Panchayat Samiti Election Results: BJP Leads In Dhule, Counting Underway

 Mumbai: The counting of votes in the by-elections for the 84 Zilla Parishad (ZP) seats and 141 panchayat Samiti seats in the six ZPs of Dhule, Nandurbar, Akola, Washim, Nagpur, Palghar and 38 Panchayat Samitis under them in Maharashtra were held on Wednesday.
-According to the State Election Commission (SEC) in Maharashtra, a voter turnout of around 63 per cent was recorded in these Zilla Parishad on Tuesday.Also Read - ‘Kya Aryan Khan Ko Bali Ka Bakra Banaya Hai?’
-Kamaal R Khan Supports Shah Rukh Khan in New Video
+According to the State Election Commission (SEC) in Maharashtra, a voter turnout of around 63 per cent was recorded in these Zilla Parishad on Tuesday.Also Read - Explained: What is COVID Toe And Why Does it Happen?

 “In Dhule, the voter turnout was 60 per cent, Nandurbar 65 per cent, Akola 63 per cent, Washim 65 per cent, Nagpur 60 per cent and Palghar 65 per cent,” it said.
 The bye-elections were held from 10 am to 6 pm.
-Also Read - Jeena Isi Ka Naam Hai: Zee TV’s One-of-its-Kind Celebrity Chat Show That Offered Right Emotions in 2002
+Also Read - 7th Pay Commission: Govt Makes Big Announcement, Grants Productivity Linked Bonus to Railway Employees

 Dharti Deore, daughter of Gujarat BJP state president CR Patil, had won the Zilla Parishad by-election.
 She had contested from Lamkani Zilla Parishad.
 She was nominated by the BJP.
 In the last election, Dharti Deore had won unopposed.
 In Dhule, BJP needs 2 out of 14 seats for a majority.
-Also Read - Reliance Jio Network Down For Many Users, #JioDown Trends on Twitter
+Also Read - IRCTC Plans Series Of 'Shri Ramayana Yatra Train Tours' to Promote Religious Tourism

 Maharashtra Zilla Parishad, Panchayat Samiti Election Results Updates: